emmanuel-senft/authoring-gui/README.md

-Task-Level Authoring for Robot Teleoperation
+Task-Level Authoring for Remote Robot Teleoperation
 ============================================
 Cartesian GUI
 -------------

-*This work is part of the code for the implementation of the system presented in  Task-Level Authoring for Robot Teleoperation.
+This work is part of the code for the implementation of the system presented in the paper *Task-Level Authoring for Remote Robot Teleoperation*.
 It is designed to be used with the
 [Robot Controller](https://github.com/emmanuel-senft/authoring-ros/).*

 ![Screenshot of the interface](docs/gui.png)